Our notes about all the rumours follow...

 Here, we've gathered the evidence to bring you everything we know about Apple's bigger iPhone, also sometimes referred to as the iPhablet, as well as some concept images and leaked parts as we get them.

-If you're looking for information about the 4.7in iPhone 6, visit our iPhone 6 rumour round-up article.
 Could Apple even relaunch the iPhone 5s as the iPhone 6c?
 Read: iPhone 6c release date, rumours and leaked images: Will Apple release a cheaper iPhone 6c and discontinue the iPhone 5c.

 Updated with the following new details